makoto/osaka/events/the-year-of-daos/README.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: "Now that all the major DAO frameworks (Aragon, Moloch, DaoStack, and Colony.io) are on mainnet, we want to celebrate the success of the DAOs"
+description: "Now that all the major DAO frameworks (Aragon, Moloch, DaoStack, and Colony.io) are on mainnet, we want to celebrate the success of the many DAOs"